LynnsBaraka/road-accidents/README.md

 4. General Public

 5. Consumers.

+## Authors

+- Esther Gakio
+- Baraka Waswa
+- Anita Bosibori
+- Andrew Maina
+- Chris Mukiri

+## Project Overview
+The project aims to develop a model capable of accurately determining the severity of road accidents by unveiling hidden patterns and risk factors that extend beyond conventional understanding and delving into the complexities of accident data

+## Objectives
+1. **Identify Key Predictive Factors:** Analyze various factors including roadway conditions, environmental influences, and driver behavior to identify the most significant predictors of crash occurrences.
+This analysis will serve as the foundation for developing the predictive model.
+2. **Build a Predictive Model for Crash Severity:** Construct and train a predictive model to accurately forecast the severity of road accidents, categorizing outcomes as non-injury, minor, serious, or fatal.
+This model will leverage identified key factors and apply machine learning techniques to predict outcomes based on real-time and historical data.
+3. **Develop an Early Warning System:** Create a system that uses the predictive model to identify high-risk areas and times for potential accidents.
+This system will enable stakeholders, such as traffic management centers and law enforcement agencies, to implement proactive measures including enhanced surveillance and targeted road safety campaigns.
+4. **Optimize Resource Allocation with Predictive Analytics:** Utilize the predictive model to improve the allocation of emergency response and medical resources.
+By forecasting the likelihood and severity of accidents in specific areas, this objective aims to ensure that resources are more strategically deployed, enhancing response times and operational efficiency.

 ## Data Exploration And Preprocessing
 The project kicks off with loading the dataset into a DataFrame and conducting a thorough examination of its structure and contents.
 This involves identifying available columns and potential groupings, followed by checks for missing values and inconsistencies.